 PLEASE NOTE THAT DUE TO COVID-19 WE ARE ONLY ABLE TO OFFER E-INSPECTION COPIES AT PRESENT

-You can also click here to request up to 3 titles and you should have access to them almost immediately.
-If, having reviewed the text, you decide to adopt it we would be pleased to send you a printed desk copy when the crisis is over.
+You can also click this link to request up to 3 titles and you should have access to them almost immediately.
+If, having reviewed the text and provided feedback, you decide to adopt it we would be pleased to send you a printed desk copy when the crisis is over.

 Written for teachers, this concise guide takes an evidence-based approach to professional learning communities and teacher enquiry, with practical advice on how to engage with and evaluate various models.

 Helping children rise to the challenge of learning

 In the Zone argues that challenge is an essential element of true learning, without which there can be no progress.
 It brings together supportive materials to encourage teachers to reflect on their present practice, take sensible risks with their teaching, and understand the importance of enjoyment and engagement for both teachers and pupils.